 - 1/2 teaspoon black pepper

-- Preheat a large skillet on medium-high heat.
+- Preheat a large skillet over medium-high heat.
 Add 1 teaspoon olive oil and swirl to coat pan.
-Add peppers, onions and sliced sausage.
+Add peppers, onions, and sliced sausage.
 Cook for about 10-15 minutes, stirring only occasionally, until peppers and onions are tender and the vegetables and sausage have developed some seared spots.

-- Meanwhile, bring a large pot of water to a boil and cook ravioli as directed on package (about five minutes).
+- Meanwhile, bring a large pot of water to a boil and cook ravioli as directed on package (about 5 minutes).
 Drain.

 - Remove pepper mixture from heat.
 Add tomatoes and stir to combine so they get warmed through but aren't mushy.

 - At this point, you can transfer the pepper mixture to a large serving bowl, or simply leave it in the skillet and finish the recipe right in the pan.